You're Next

-You're Next is a 2011 American slasher film directed and edited by Adam Wingard, written by Simon Barrett and starring Sharni Vinson, Nicholas Tucci, Wendy Glenn, A. J. Bowen, Joe Swanberg, Barbara Crampton and Rob Moran.
+You're Next is a 2011 American slasher film directed and edited by Adam Wingard, written by Simon Barrett and starring Sharni Vinson, Nicholas Tucci, Wendy Glenn, A. J. Bowen, Joe Swanberg, Barbara Crampton, and Rob Moran.
 The plot concerns an estranged family under attack by a group of masked assailants during a family reunion.

-The film had its world premiere at the 2011 Toronto International Film Festival Midnight Madness program and was theatrically released on August 23, 2013, in the United States.
+Produced on a low budget, You're Next had its world premiere in the Midnight Madness section of the 2011 Toronto International Film Festival and was released theatrically on August 23, 2013, in the United States.
 The film grossed over $26 million from a $1 million production budget and has since gained a cult following.

 Plot

 The film opens with a couple, Talia and Erik Harson, having sex.
-Afterwards, Talia walks around the house, not noticing that the motion sensor light outside had turned out.
-After a shower, Erik finds "you're next" written on the window in Talia's blood; her body is lying dead on the ground.
-An attacker wearing a lamb mask attacks Erik and kills him with a machete.
+After a shower, Erik finds the message "you're next" written on the window in Talia's blood, and her body lying dead on the ground.
+An attacker wearing a lamb mask kills Erik with a machete.

-Erin accompanies her boyfriend, Crispin Davison, to his family reunion at their vacation home in rural Missouri.
-Present are Crispin's parents Aubrey and Paul, Crispin's older brother Drake and his wife Kelly, Crispin's younger siblings Felix and Aimee, and their partners, Zee and Tariq, respectively.
+Erin accompanies her boyfriend, Crispian Davison, to a family dinner at their vacation home in rural Missouri.
+Present are Crispian's parents Aubrey and Paul, Crispian's older brother Drake and his wife Kelly, Crispian's younger brother Felix and his girlfriend Zee, and Crispian's younger sister Aimee and her boyfriend Tariq.

-During dinner, someone shoots crossbow bolts through the window, one of which hits Tariq in the head and kills him, with another wounding Drake.
-The survivors discover that their cell phone reception has been jammed.
-Aimee runs outside for help but runs into a garrote wire which slices her throat, killing her.
-Erin is briefly attacked by an attacker in a tiger mask in the kitchen, but she fights him off as he escapes through the kitchen door.
-Paul puts Aubrey to bed, but an intruder wearing a fox mask, who was hiding under the bed, murders Aubrey with a machete, leaving the words "you're next" in blood on the wall.
+During dinner, a man in a tiger mask shoots crossbow bolts through the window, one of which hits and kills Tariq.
+The others try to contact the police, but discover that their cell phone reception has been jammed.
+Aimee runs outside to get help, but runs into a Garrote wire, lethally slicing her throat.
+A distraught Aubrey retreats to her bedroom, but another intruder in a fox mask kills her with a machete before writing "you're next" in blood on the wall.

-Kelly discovers Fox Mask, panics and flees the house, going to Erik's house nearby.
-Upon discovering Erik's corpse, Lamb Mask throws her through the window and kills her by driving an ax into the side of her head.
-Crispin leaves the house to look for help.
-Tiger Mask attacks Erin with an ax but she crushes his skull by beating him with a meat tenderizer.
+Kelly flees the house and goes to Erik's house nearby, where she finds his corpse.
+Lamb kills her by ramming an axe into the side of her head.
+Crispian leaves the house to look for help.
+Tiger attacks Erin but she stabs his arm, then smashes his kneecap and bludgeons him to death with a meat tenderizer.